Brussels-London geometry seminar

 Registration

 Registration is free, but necessary in order that we know how many people to cater for.
-In order to register for the seminar please send an email, by the 9th March, to Lorenzo Foscolo.
+In order to register for the seminar please send an email, by the 20th December, to Joel Fine.
 Lunch will be provided for all registered attendees.

 Register